mrocklin/thesis/nwp.md

                     *sqrt(sqrt(den0/(den(i,k,j)))))
 ~~~~~~~~~

 This snippet encodes the physics behind the melting of snow under certain conditions.
 It is a large mathematical expression iterated over arrays in a do-loop.
-This pattern is repeated in this routine for other physical processes such as "instantaneous melting of cloud ice", "homogeneous freezing of cloud water below -40c", "evaporation/condensation rate of rain", etc....
+This pattern is repeated in this routine for other physical processes such as "instantaneous melting of cloud ice", "homogeneous freezing of cloud water below -40c", "evaporation/condensation rate of rain", etc.

 #### Adaptability to Hardware